kurron/jvm-development-environment/README.md

 # Tips and Tricks

+## Upgrading
+Sometimes the Vagrant file changes which can cause some subtle issues, such as creating an orphaned virutal machine.
+The safest upgrade procedure is the following:

+1. `vagrant destroy` to remove the existing box
+1. `git pull` to download the new files
+1. `vagrant up` to build the new box

 ## RAM and CPU Settings
 If you examine the `vagrantfile` file, you will see that the virtual machine is configured to use 6GB of RAM and 2 CPUs.
 Feel free to change these values to match your computer's hardware.